-On July 12, 2016 the Company entered into a debt settlement agreement (the "Agreement") with First Majestic Silver Corp. ("First Majestic") pursuant to which the Company has agreed to settle all of the outstanding debt owed by its wholly-owned subsidiary, KCP Minerals Inc., to First Majestic.
-Under the terms of the Agreement, the Company issued 820,437 common shares to First Majestic to settle US\$500,000 of the debt, and the remaining balance of approximately US\$675,000 will be paid in cash by First Mining to First Majestic in twelve equal monthly installments in accordance with the terms of the Agreement.
+On July 12, 2016, the Company entered into a debt settlement agreement (the "Agreement") with First Majestic Silver Corp. ("First Majestic") pursuant to which the Company agreed to settle all of the outstanding debt owed to First Majestic.
+Under the terms of the Agreement, the Company issued 820,437 common shares to First Majestic to settle US\$500,000 of the debt, and the remaining balance of approximately US\$705,000 will be paid in cash by First Mining to First Majestic in twelve equal monthly installments in accordance with the terms of the Agreement.
 The first of these payments was made at the end of July 2016, and the last payment will be made at the end of June 2017.